 While whether Lord Rama did the right thing may be a debate for some other time, let’s get to know about his descendants – Lava and Kusha and his dynasty thereafter.

 Lord Rama is said to be the descendant of the Ikshvaku dynasty founded by the legendary king Ikshvaku.
 Ikshvaku literally means “sugar cane”.
 The dynasty is also known as Sūryavaṁśa (the Solar dynasty).

-Ikshvaku is the grandson of Vivasvan or Surya and son of Vaivasvata Manu.
+Ikshvaku is the grandson of Vivasvan or Surya and the son of Vaivasvata Manu.
 They ruled from the Kosala Kingdom, today known as Awadh in the state of Uttar Pradesh along the banks of river Sarayu with Saketa, Ayodhya today as their capital.
 Ikshvaku is the first king who executed the Manusmrti or religious rules of Hindu living which were composed by his father Manu.
-Ikshvaku ruled as Monarch at the beginning of the Satya Yuga or First yuga. (more on this later)
+Ikshvaku ruled as Monarch at the beginning of the Satya Yuga or First yuga.

 Lava and Kusha – Birth

 Once, Lord Rama heard a rumor from the citizens of Ayodhya about mother Sita, questioning Her purity.
 Although the demigods had attested the purity of Mother Sita during the Agni-Pariksha, Lord Rama was very grieved to hear this.
 Since he had incarnated Himself in order to set an example of an ideal king, he banished Sita who was pregnant, to the forest, the twin children were born to her in the hermitage of sage Valmiki.
 Sage Valmiki had come to know about this calamity through his transcendental vision and thus rushed to help her.
 The pregnant Sita gave birth to Lava and Kusha.
 Lava and Kusha grew in the hermitage of sage Valmiki in Avani.